 The economics of innkeeping will be demonstrated using financial models of various types and sizes of inns.
 The pros and cons of existing versus new construction will be discussed.
 A step by step approach to acquisition will include where and how to look for an inn, valuation, pricing, terms of the purchase and sale.
 Business and marketing plans required to start up an inn will be reviewed.
 Finally, a behind the scenes tour of the Merrill Inn will look at guestrooms, equipment, layout and front office systems.

 Making a decision to become an innkeeper is an important one.
 It can mean a significant change of lifestyle and substantial investment of personal savings.
 This requires rigorous research.
 The seminar is for those who are serious about becoming innkeepers and others who want to learn more about innkeeping.

-- Friday and Saturday nights accommodation at the Merrill Inn (choice of queen or double beds)
+- 2 nights accommodation at the Merrill Inn (choice of queen or double beds)

 - Comprehensive workbook and materials

 Edward Shubert has over 20 years of experience in the hospitality industry.
 A graduate of the School of Hotel and Restaurant Administration at Ryerson University and of George Brown Culinary Arts School In Toronto, Canada, he has held several executive positions in corporate hotels.
 He is a Certified Hotel Administrator as designated by the American Hotel and Motel Association.
 Edward currently owns and operates with his wife Amy the 13 bedroom Merrill Inn and the Restaurant at the Merrill Inn.